 Leadership Essentials

-• Program details
+• course details

-• Location: Online, instructor-led live sessions.
+• Format: Online, instructor-led live sessions on Zoom

-• Number of sessions: 5 sessions over 4 weeks
+• Number of sessions: 4

 What you will learn

-• How to apply key principles to create and sustain personal connections encourage two-way communication, strengthen relationships and build trust
+• How to apply key principles to create and sustain personal connections, encourage two-way communication, strengthen relationships and build trust,

-• How to use interaction guidelines for more effective interpersonal interactions
+• How to use interaction guidelines for more effective interpersonal interactions,

-• How to analyze ego states and the inherent variation among individuals
+• How to analyze ego states and the inherent variation among individuals.

 Who should attend

 Working professionals who are in emerging roles as front-line leaders (including technical or business professionals who are relatively new to leading teams) or experienced leaders who need to sharpen their skills relative to team leadership and ways to address new challenges.
-See Requirements for eligibility.

-A typical course program involves the following:
+A typical course covers the following:

-• Your leadership journey and introductions
+• Your team and bench strength

 • Building and sustaining trust